KristofferTroncoso/rheastagram/src/kanban.md

   * weeehooo. it works perfectly. i love it.
 * keep instagram name in mobile
 * Fix InfoHeader on fullpage and mobile.
+* react router params redirecting to index.html in amplify production app
+    * just fixed a scary problem where typing routes directing into url bar such as '/user/kris' was redirecting to /index.html instead.
+It was working in dev but not working once deployed to amplify console.
+    * turns out it has something to do with redirects.
+I was able to fix the issue through amplify console. i copied pasted the code from here https://github.com/aws-amplify/amplify-js/issues/2498

 # Postpone